-Early Palliative Care Consultation Decreases LOS
+Early Palliative Care Consultation Decreases Length of Stay

 Topic: Measuring Impact and Value